alexanderchao123/dealer-frontend/README.md

 ## Future Improvements
 1. Create a Sign Up and Sign In pages.
-2. Use SVG instead of PNG files because the file size is smaller, scalable and faster load time.
+2. Use SVG instead of PNG files because the file sizes are significantly smaller and scalable.